ArkEcosystem/AIPs/AIPS/aip-1.md

 There are three kinds of AIP:

 * Standards Track AIP describes any change that affects mostly Ark core implementations, such as a change to the network protocol, a change in block or transaction validity rules, or any change or addition that affects the interoperability of applications.
 Standard track also defines category (Core, Networking, Interface, Consensus).

 * Informational AIP describes Ark's design issue, or provides general guidelines or information to the community, but does not propose a new feature.
 Informational AIPs do not necessarily represent a community consensus or recommendation, so users and implementors are free to ignore Informational AIPs or follow their advice.

 * Process AIP describes a process surrounding Ark, or proposes a change to (or an event in) a process.
 Process AIPs are like Standards Track AIPs but apply to areas other than the Ark protocol itself.
 They may propose an implementation, but not to Ark's code-base; they often require community consensus; unlike Informational AIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Ark development.
 Any meta-AIP is also considered a Process AIP.

 # AIP Work Flow

 The AIP process begins with a new idea for Ark.
 Each potential Ark must have a champion - someone who writes the AIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The AIP champion (a.k.a.
 Author) should first attempt to ascertain whether the idea is AIP-able.
 Sharing the idea or discussion on our slack channel is the best way to go about this.
+Best way to share and idea and also receive an AIP number is to open a new issue on this repository.
+Issue number correlates directly to your new AIP number (if it comes to it's realization).

 Vetting an idea publicly before going as far as writing a AIP is meant to save both the potential author and the wider community time.
 Many ideas have been brought forward for changing Ark that have been rejected for various reasons.
 Asking the community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where Ark is used.
 Small enhancements or patches often don't need standardization between multiple projects; these don't need a AIP and should be injected into the relevant development work flow with a patch submission to the our git-hub page in the form of a Pull Request.